mutekinootoko/trytrysee_thecodingofthedead/README.md

+#The coding of the dead
 ![Splash](https://cloud.githubusercontent.com/assets/4080524/13202495/bbe2b4ba-d8d7-11e5-9df3-96a0a3e96740.jpg)

-# Try Try See team members
+# Team members
 * Max
 * Hai Feng
   * a iOS guru